RafaLinaresMolina/FSD-BookingDentistApp/README.md

     - put /account [logged] -> Client modify the account data.
     - delete /account [logged] -> Client deactivate the account.
 Also cancel all the appointments without status 'done'
     - get /appointments [logged] -> Client visualize all of his appointments.
-    - get /appointmentsbetweenDates [logged] -> Client visualize all of his appointments between the given dates.
+    - post /appointmentsbetweenDates [logged] -> Client visualize all of his appointments between the given dates.

   - /Dentist: for actions that can manage the Dentists